N(6)-Carboxymethyllysine

 N(6)-Carboxymethyllysine (CML), also known as N^{ε}-(carboxymethyl)lysine, is an advanced glycation endproduct (AGE).
 CML has been the most used marker for AGEs in food analysis.

 Recently, it has been demonstrated that gut microbiota mediates an aging-associated decline in gut barrier function, allowing AGEs to leak into the bloodstream from the gut and impairing microglial function in the brain.
-It is suggested that the amount of CML in human blood samples may correlated with age.
+It is suggested that the amount of CML in human blood samples may correlate with age.

 A humanized monoclonal antibody which binds to N6 – carboxymethyl lysine shows considerable promise as a possible therapeutic agent for treating pancreatic cancer.